VeerandraPrasath/Assignments/InventoryManager/README.md

 ## Features
 1. **Add New Product**
-   Add new product with details such as name, id which should be unique, quantity  and  price.
+   Add new product with details such as name, id which are unique ,quantity and price.

 2. **View Product**
    Display all products in the contact list.

 3. **Search Product**
-   Search for Products with id or name .
+   Search for Products with id or name.

 4. **Edit Contact**
-   Edit the details of existing product with product name or id .
+   Edit the details of existing product with product name or id.

 5. **Delete Contact**
    Delete an existing Product from the product list.